 - Retails $37

 Lead singer, bassist, and songwriter Les Claypool began making wine back in 2007.
 Don’t let the cute, playful little purple elephant on the label fool you.
 The wine is elegantly dry with a great balance of clean fruit and acidity.
-When I asked about the inspiration behind the label, drawn by the artist Mab Graves: “Les has a song called “Southbound Pachyderm” and we just liked the imagery on the elephant (balancing on the wine barrel to represent the wine being well balanced).
+When asked about the inspiration behind the label, drawn by the artist Mab Graves, Chaney Claypool replied, “Les has a song called “Southbound Pachyderm” and we just liked the imagery on the elephant (balancing on the wine barrel to represent the wine being well balanced).
 Mostly we wanted to make it something fun-making the best wine possible while not taking ourselves too seriously.”

 Boredom encompassesmy time.